 All sampling was performed randomly.
 TFR consisted of evaluating documentation, verifying rent amounts, conducting income calculations and leave review.
 On-site inspections were performed in accordance with HQS.
 All deficiencies encountered were referred to the property management company or owner for corrective action.
 A recommended plan of action was also made available to the property management company or owner.
-Additional site visits may be required at a later date to
+Additional site visits may be required at a later date to ensure all deficiencies have been addressed.

-A total of 1,256 first-time homeowner units were monitored.
+A total of 1,299 first-time homeowner units were monitored.
 Each homeowner was sent a letter requesting verification that the home continued to be their primary residence and that they were maintaining the property.
 Title reviews were completed on a sampling of the units monitored.